Antwerp Management School: Location

-The Antwerp Management School is located in the historical center of the city of Antwerp.
+The Antwerp Management School is located in the historical center of the city of Antwerp, within walking distance to other university campuses.

 In the year 2000, after an award-winning renovation, a 15th-century mansion called ‘Het Brantijser’ became the new home of the Management School.
 The architect and principal have been awarded with the Europa Nostra Award for the combination of the historical foundations and the modern interpretation.
-Other university campuses are within walking distance.

 In 2018, the Antwerp Management School moved to the Boogkeers, former OCMW building at the Mechelseplein.